 With air pollution now causing 13% of deaths in the USA, the use of air purification is becoming more common.
 Unfortunately, air purifiers do need some basic maintenance to make sure that they keep indoor air quality high.
 The particulate filter, the HEPA air filter, which traps tiny particles becomes blocked with particles and needs changing periodically.
 The activated carbon filter, which removes many chemicals from the air, also needs changing every so often.
 Unfortunately, they usually need changing at different times.
-Rarely a manufacturer produces an air cleaner which has permanent filters, but almost all air purifiers will need a replacement filter at some stage.
+So there is no universal answer to the question how long do air purifier filters last?
+But we can give averages-

 On average an air purifier filter will last 12 months.
 However there is a large range from 6 months and 50 months.
 It is important for the effectiveness of the air purifier to stick to the recommended schedule of filter changes.

 Different air filter types within the same air purifier need replacement on different schedules depending on which airborne pollutant that they deal with.
 In general activated carbon filters need replacing more frequent than particulate (HEPA) filters.
 Overall, the longer the filters last, the fewer times you have to open the machine and replace them.

 The schedule for air filter changes for various air purifiers is shown in this table-

 |Manufacturer and Model||Filter Type||Filter Change Frequency|